stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 1/Lesson 04 - Generate and Test.md

 ## Smart Generators

 A smart generator will not generate all possible scenarios, instead it will generate states which are not redundant or illegal.

+## Section Quizzes

+### Generate And Test II Quiz

+_Which states (provided) will the tester dismiss based on the rules of the problem_?

+F will be dismissed.